NajiElKotob/Awesome-Viz/Questions.md

 * What is the average lead time for our company's sales cycle, and how does this compare to industry benchmarks?
 * How has our company's stock price trended over the past 5 years, and what factors have contributed to these changes?
 * What is the market share of our company's different product lines in each region, and how has this changed over the past year?
 (Treemap + KPI)
+* What are the data showing?
+* Why are sales trending upward/downward?
+* What should the sales team do to continue to increase sales?

 #### Correlation/Relationship
 * What is the correlation between variable A and variable B?